2dof/esp_control/Examples/README.md

-**Example 2:Class controller example -  implementing OOP**
+*Example 2: Class controller example -  implementing OOP tutorial*

 This tutorial will cover:
-- implementing basic  p-i-d controller as class object
+- Part 1: implementing basic  p-i-d controller as class object
-- using timer interrupt as hardware implementation of controller (esp32)
+- Part2 : using timer interrupt as hardware implementation of controller (esp32)

 Tutorial will not cover how to implement fully application (fully functional controller) but some sugestions will be added)